andrewjong/AI-Opportunities-in-Academia/README.md

 # AI Opportunities in Academia
 A list of opportunities for undergraduate students looking for solid academic opportunities in AI.

 Some of these programs are not explicitly centered on AI/ML/DL, but still offer the perfect opportunity to study AI.
-For example---Stanford's CSLI institute brings together language, psychology, and philosophy---but its members regularly publish in top NLP conferences such as EMNLP, ACL, etc.
+For example---Stanford's CSLI institute brings together language, psychology, and philosophy---but its members regularly publish in top NLP conferences such as EMNLP, ACL, etc. MIT's MSRP program covers a broad range of disciplines, but you can be matched with a faculty member in CSAIL.

-General tip to find AI academia internships: Google something like "REU research experience for undergraduates artificial intelligence".

 ## Contributing
 Contributions are welcome and much appreciated!
 Please open a pull request with information in a similar format as below.

 ## Internships
+Generally, Google something like "REU research experience for undergraduates artificial intelligence" to find academic internships.

 ### Universities
 - **UC Berkeley** - Summer Undergraduate Program in Engineering Research at Berkeley (SUPERB) [website](https://eecs.berkeley.edu/resources/undergrads/research/superb)